wschaef/architecture-kata-2023/adrs/adr05-analytics-make-or-buy.md

 ## Decision

 - Use serverless Data warehouse technologies for analytical purposes (Big Query)
+- Separation of Concern between Cloud storage and analytical processing.
+This means no closed shop analytical componet with proprietary data management and storgae.
+- Handle data as objects: Data Upload is on Google Cloud Storage (GCS)
 - Use Availab Frontend technologies for analytical purposes (Looker), as long as not already one exists in the company
-- Handle external data as objects: Data Upload is on Google Cloud Storage (GCS)
 - Use Google Cloud Dataflow to create a data pipeline that reads from Cloud SQL and writes to BigQuery.
+Eventually direct export is sufficinet for MVP.
 This method is particularly useful if you need to perform transformations on the data before it gets to BigQuery. (to be clarified)

 ### Ratioanle for Serverless Data Warehouse